kajbaf/ai-stock-analysis/session1/what is data extraction.md

 # Very Basic Data Engineering for Stock Market Pricess
-In this course we will try to get market data programmatically.

-Why?

-Because financial market analysis requires a lot of time for processing huge amount of data for each type of financial contract (stock ticker).
-Going through different data sources and performing analysis again and again would be confusing and cumbersome.
-If we do it programmatically, we would be able to automate our practices, repeat them and improve them as we see fit.
+Welcome back to our journey into the world of data engineering with a focus on the stock market.
+Building on the fundamentals we discussed in the introductory Session 0, this session aims to get actually involved with a practical project of data engineering to programatically fetch and analyze financial market data.

+## What is Data Extraction:
+Automating the retrieval of data from external sources, known as data extraction, is a crucial and sometimes challenging initial step in data engineering.
+This process involves collecting data from diverse sources, a critical task for accumulating the substantial information necessary for data analysis, particularly in financial contexts.
+Mastering programmatic data extraction empowers us to efficiently handle and analyze large datasets.
+Consequently, this enables more frequent monitoring of a broader array of stock tickers, leading to more precise and insightful decision-making in trading.

-## What We Need
+### What We Need
-* We need an installed Python interpreter.
+A Python interpreter installed on your machine.
-  * We assume you have already installed Python.
+  * Most of you might already have Python installed.
-  * If not, you can proceed to the [Python website](python.org) and download it.
+  * For those who haven't, please visit the [Python website](python.org) for installation instructions.
-  * In Mac OS and Linux you usually have an installed version of Python.
-* Installing Python libraries.
-In each session, we will install only the required Python libraries for that session.
+  * MacOS and Linux typically come with Python pre-installed.
+* Python libraries specific to this session:
-  * `yfinance`: It is a free Python library to access stock maerket data from yahoo Finance!
-It uses the free available Yahoo!
-APIs.
+  * `yfinance`: This library allows us to access Yahoo Finance's stock market data, for free!
-  * `pandas`: It is a free Python library for data processing, much like a very programmable MS Excel.
+  * `pandas`: A powerful tool for data processing, offering functionalities similar to a programmable version of MS Excel.

-## What We Achieve
-* We will download all the data in a folder `data`, and then we can perform all kind of analysis on them.
-* We can intorduce our list of favorite stock market indices or tickers and update it at the beginning of our script, and run the script daily to receive more up-to-date data.
-* We can open saved CSV files in data-analytic tools, or even Excel!
+### Our Goals
+  * **Data Extraction:** Develop a simple code to programmatically download and save stock ticker data in a local folder for analysis.
+  * **Data Management:** Set up a system to organize data so you can efficiently access this data and keep them up to date.
+  * **Data Analysis**: Explore the power of Python and Excel in reading and analyzing our downloaded CSV files.
+  * **Create a Personalized Stock Portfolio**: Learn to track a selected set of stock tickers, effectively creating and managing your first stock portfolio.
+  * **Monitoring Stock Baskets**: Develop a new code to programmatically extract, analyze, and update ticker data for all stocks in a mutual fund or ETF.